 Feytiat is five minutes from Limoges and Limousin's main sights.
-Here, Nicolas welcomes you to his three-star hotel, The Originals City Limoges Sud-Feytiat, near the A20.
+Here, Laurent and Nicolas welcomes you to his three-star hotel, The Originals City Limoges Sud-Feytiat, near the A20.
 With 45 rooms, a restaurant, two seminar rooms and a warm and welcoming team, this comfortable, easy-access hotel is great for families and professionals.

 “Offering a simple and comprehensive service where the little extras make all the difference.”